Updated: August 11, 2020

 If you are considering deferring to a different entry term, please read through our Things to Know Before Deferring document.

 Yes.
 CU Boulder will not require first-year students who graduate from high school in 2021 to provide ACT or SAT test scores.

-Test-optional means SAT or ACT scores will not be required as a part of the 2021 application process, but a student may submit them if they would like us to consider their scores in our application review.
+Test-optional means SAT or ACT scores will not be required as a part of the 2021 application process, but students may submit them if they would like us to consider their scores in our application review.

-Beginning August 1, 2020, first-year students applying for the spring, summer or fall 2021 application terms can decide whether or not to sbumit SAT or ACT exam scores to be considered as part of the admission review.
+Beginning August 1, 2020, first-year students applying for the spring, summer or fall 2021 application terms can decide whether to submit SAT or ACT exam scores to be considered as part of the admission review.

 No additional documents or supplemental application materials are required for first-year students applying to CU Boulder in lieu of SAT or ACT scores.

 First-year applicants for the summer and fall 2021 terms will not be required to submit test scores for scholarship consideration.
 Applicants will be reviewed holistically for merit scholarship consideration.

 Test scores may or may not be required for consideration depending on the scholarship.
 Scholarships awarded via the CU Boulder scholarship application, or private scholarships, may have different requirements.

 We take a holistic approach when reviewing applications and therefore do not have a minimum grade point average requirement.
 For information about admitted student average GPA and test scores by college, visit our selection process webpage.